COVID-19: Stay Alert. Control the Virus. Save Lives.

 - Coronavirus (COVID-19 News and updates

-- KEEVIL EMERGENCY PLANNING: 24th March: Document from our Emergency Planner David Bouault listing local services has been updated.
+- KEEVIL EMERGENCY PLANNING: 16th April: Document from our Emergency Planner David Bouault listing local services has been updated.
 Download FOOD v3 16th April

 - KEEVIL PARISH COUNCIL: 22nd March: document that adds to the KEG sheet below, including the Parish Councillors that you can call for help at any time now or in the future, if you have to self-isolate.
 Download COVID -19